yun-long/yun-long.github.io/content/authors/admin/_index.md

 Yunlong’s research interests lie at the intersection of optimal control, reinforcement learning, and differentiable physics.
-He has developed a reinforcement learning policy that push can an agile drone to its maximum performance in the physical world.
+He has developed the [Flightmare](https://github.com/uzh-rpg/flightmare) Simulator and the first reinforcement learning [policy](https://youtu.be/0d1fEvTJFtI) that push can a super agile drone to its maximum performance in the physical world.

-Yunlong was born and raised in a small village in South China.
+Yunlong was born and raised in a [small, remote village](https://github.com/yun-long/yun-long.github.io/blob/main/content/authors/admin/home.jpg) in South China, an area with very limited access to proper education due to poverty.
+He financed his Master's studies in Germany by working part-time at a software company and as a student assistant at the university.
+This effort made him the only one from his village to pursue and achieve an education abroad.
+He understands the value of accessible education.
+Yunlong's life goal is to eliminate the eduation barriers that he once faced.
 {style="text-align: justify;"}